MaxMaeder/Python-Notes/index.md

 print(LightState.ON.value) # 1
 ```

-- You can make enums that also operate as integers/strings using `IntEnum` and `StrEnum`
+- You can make enums that also operate as integers/strings by subclassing `IntEnum` or `StrEnum`
-- You can make enums compatible with bitwise operations by using `Flag`
+- You can make enums compatible with bitwise operations by subclassing `Flag`
   - Ex: `configure(SocketConfig.RESEND_ON_FAIL | SocketConfig.BIG_ENDIAN)`

 #### Dataclasses